All Too Human

 Introduction

 In the following sections, I outline the key structural issues that not only disadvantage fellows but also prevent Japan from fully capitalising on its substantial investment.
-I wish only to contribute to a dialogue about how this valuable programme might better serve both its international participants and Japanese society.

 The Financial Challenge: Stagnant Funding in an Inflationary World

-The growing disparity between JSPS compensation and international standards is stark and concerning.
+The growing disparity between JSPS compensation and international standards is hard to ignore.
 In 2025, starting postdoctoral researchers in the UK earn over £10,000 more than JSPS fellows per year (adjusting for taxable income).
 This substantial gap in earnings completely disincentivises early-career researchers to remain in Japan after the fellowship concludes, regardless of one's appreciation for the many benefits afforded to those lucky enough to live in Japan.
 For those considering long-term plans such as home ownership or starting a family, the financial mathematics simply don't add up, especially when savings in Japanese yen must eventually be converted to other currencies.

 The Integration Paradox: Invited but Excluded from the Workforce

-The JSPS fellowship comes with a stringent restriction that fundamentally undermines its long-term efficacy: fellows are prohibited from engaging in any work, paid or unpaid, throughout their fellowship period.
+The JSPS fellowship comes with a stringent restriction that undermines its purpose: fellows are prohibited from engaging in any work, paid or unpaid, throughout their fellowship period.
 Until the recent policy adjustment in April 2025, fellows were even barred from receiving any form of remuneration whatsoever, including teaching or attending invited talks.
 Crucially, even part-time work in the form of internships, which is somewhat of a prerequisite for gaining full-time employment at many tech companies, was prohibited; effectively closing a vital pathway into Japan's robust technology sector.

 Conclusions: A Path Forward

-All photos featured in this post were taken on my first day in Tokyo (May, 2022).↩
+1. All photos featured in this post were taken on my first day in Tokyo (May, 2022).